ddc-java-10/android-project-proposal-mmorlang/docs/index.md

 Sometimes it can be hard for me to focus on a current task and give it my full attention so this app will help me be free of notification distractions.

-> As a Individual who can get caught up in technology I want to be able to set aside time discration free.
+> As a Individual who can get caught up in technology I want to be able to set aside time distraction free.
-With alot of things being technology based I would like to use this app to get from screen time by turning off the notifications thus limiting the distractions
+With alot of things being technology based I would like to use this app to get from screen time by turning off the nohtifications thus limiting the distractions

 ## Functionality